linode/docs/docs/websites/cms/high-availability-wordpress.md

 ##Install Wordpress

-1. On your primary Linode, download and install the latest version of WordPress.
-Ensure you replace any paths listed with the correct path for your configuration, and replace example.com with your domain name.
+1. On the primary Linode, download and install the latest version of WordPress.
+Replace any paths listed with the correct path for your configuration, and replace example.com with the proper domain name.

         cd /var/www
         wget https://wordpress.org/latest.tar.gz
         tar -xvf latest.tar.gz
         cp wordpress/* /var/www/example.com/public_html

-2. Configure your MySQL database for your new WordPress installation.
+2. Configure the MySQL database for the new WordPress installation.
 You'll need to replace "wordpressuser" and "password" with your own settings

         mysql -u root -p
         CREATE DATABASE wordpress;